Running a Successful Lawn Care Business: How to Manage the Day-to-Day

-One of the main challenges lawn care businesses face when postponing or rescheduling services is keeping track of the changes.
+When it comes to postponing or rescheduling services, you’ll have to keep track of the changes.
 This is where scheduling software like Jobber comes in handy.

 Put a system in place and you’ll reduce mistakes when rescheduling because of the weather.

 READ MORE: Wrap up your jobs with work completion forms

 9. Equip your employees so they do good work

 Your staff are a huge part of the success of your business so it’s important to hire wisely.

 Empower them to be good at their job and make them feel like they are part of a team.
 If you don’t, they may cost your bottom line.

 Your staff should be part of your business plan and have input on it.

 For example, if you want 30% more customers next year, talk to them to see how they can get more work done in a day to reach that goal.